directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson46.md

 The photo captures a tender moment between newlyweds on their big day. <br/>
 The bride is dressed in a delicate white lace gown with a cutout that reveals her back.<br/>
 Her blonde hair is elegantly styled in an updo, with a long veil flowing behind her.<br/>
-Her right hand, which appears to be holding the train of her dress, gently rests on the groom’s chest, while her left hand, holding a bouquet of soft-colored roses, wraps around his shoulder.<br/>
+Her right hand, which appears to be holding the train of her dress, gently rests on the groom’s chest, while her left hand, holding a bouquet of pastel-colored roses, wraps around his shoulder.<br/>
 The groom, standing close to his bride, cuts a dashing figure in a classic tuxedo complete with a boutonnière.<br/>
 <br/>
 I'll stop here, as the explanation is quite long.<br/>